bustroker/bustroker.shirka/readme.setup.md

 ```
 arecord -l
 ```
-You will see device card1, device0.
-Use plughw:1,0 to represent
+_"You will see device card1, device0.
+Use plughw:1,0 to represent"_

 - record 3 seconds
 arecord -D plughw:1,0 -d 3 test.wav